imjoy-team/ImJoy/web/public/docs/api.md

 }])
 ```

-By default, all ops of a plugin will call its `run` function defined in the plugin.
+By default, all ops of a plugin will call the `run` function of the plugin.
 You can use `my.config.type` in the `run` function to differentiate which op was called.

 Alternatively, you can define another `Plugin API` function which will be used
 when the op is called with the `run` field when calling `api.register`.
 For example, you can add  `"run": this.hello` in a Javascript plugin or `"run": self.hello` in a Python plugin if `hello` is a member function of the plugin class.

-[**Try yourself >>**](https://imjoy.io/#/app?plugin=oeway/ImJoy-Demo-Plugins:register&w=examples)  Compare how the ops for favorite number and animal are imlemented.

 **Note:** the function must be a member of the plugin class or being exported (with `api.export`) as a `Plugin API` function.
 This is because a arbitrary function transfered by ImJoy will be treated as `callback` function, thus only allowed to run once.